freeCodeCamp/guide/src/pages/articles/certificates/comparison-with-the-greater-than-equal-to-operator/index.md

 ---
-title: Comparison with the Greater Than Equal To Operator
+title: Comparison with the Greater Than Equal to Operator
 ---
 The greater than equal to operator (`>=`) compares the values of two numbers.
 If the number to the left is greater than or equal to the number to the right, it returns `true`.
 Otherwise, it returns `false`.